Understand the Software Development Life Cycle (SDLC), a process used by the software industry to design, develop, and test high-quality software.

 Market research creates a solid base for understanding your product’s chances for success given current market conditions.

-You can also identify the challenges you might face when launching the product and find solutions towards overcoming them whilst still in development.
+You can also identify the challenges you might face when launching the product and find solutions to overcome them while still in development.

 For example, knowing your competition will give you an advantage in developing the features that they lack, setting competitive pricing, and optimizing the product to market needs.